Skip to content

 namespace App\Foo\Controller;

-use Marko\Routing\Attribute\Get;
+use Marko\Routing\Attributes\Get;

-use Marko\Http\JsonResponse;
+use Marko\Routing\Http\Response;

 class ApiController